uwegeercken/datagenerator2/README.md

 The datagenerator tool is currently (May '23) under development.
 Additional features and capybilities will be added over time.

 The datagenerator tool allows to generate random data.
-The aim is to have a tool that generates data in a way which is flexible enough to satisfy the needs of developers or analysts or anybody else who needs some sort of test data - possibly with dependencies between individual fields and variying/definable distribution of field values.
+The aim is to have a tool that generates data in a way which is flexible enough to satisfy the needs of developers or analysts or anybody else who needs some sort of test data - possibly with dependencies between individual fields and variying/definable distribution of fieldConfiguration values.

 The tool requires one yaml file which contains configuration details for the tool itself, including attributes for the export of the generated data to files.
-A second yaml file defines how the data is generated in terms of fields, field weight and other attributes.
+A second yaml file defines how the data is generated in terms of fields, fieldConfiguration weight and other attributes.
 Some of the configuration attributes may also be passed as arguments when running the datagenerator tool.
 In this case these will override the same attributes from the configuration files.